Apostolic Succession in Early Christianity

 The early churches did talk about apostolic succession, but not the way the Roman Catholics do today.

-The Roman Catholics argue that it is the passing down of authority, starting with Peter, then to the first bishop of Rome, and then down to everyone else ordained through the Roman church.
+The Roman Catholics argue that it is the passing down of authority.
+Peter, and not any other apostles, passed authority down to the first bishop of Rome, and not any other bishops, and then down to the succeeding bishops of the Roman church.

 This is not what the early church believed.